 |What are Hero Quilts?||How are Veterans Chosen?|

 |How is this Project Funded?||What Quilt Makers Need to Know|

 What are Hero Quilts?

-Hero Day has taken place annually since 2007 and each year it has grown.
-It truly shows how the people of Burnsville appreciate what the servants in their community do for them.
+The presentation of veteran’s quilts has taken place since 2013 and has grown each year.
+This annual event truly shows how the people of Burnsville appreciate what the servants in their community do for them.